Mosquitoes are a menace to both adults and children but they seem to be especially attracted to babies because of their warmth and lack of mobility.

 With that said, all sources agree that for all children DEET should not be applied more than once a day and should be washed off with soap and water when you come inside to avoid toxicity.

-Important Point: Products combining DEET and Sunscreen are not considered safe.
+Important Point: Products combining DEET and Sunscreen for children are not considered safe.
 The APA explains this is because sunscreen usually should be reapplied more often than insect repellent.
 (APA, 2013)

 What is Icaridin, and is it a Safe Alternative?